m-ert/demo-repo/README.md

 ## Hello

-This tutorial may be a little too elementary it s good tho
+This git tutorial is fire